RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #342, #343

+Started working on figuring out how to setup a [**Rollup**](https://rollupjs.org/) plugin to extract the config as well as the code.
+And so far so good, I made a very short like 15 line function that extracted the code bits, now I need to adjust it to extract the configuration bits.
+Shouldn't be too hard.
+Probably need to import a yaml parser as well.
+I should be able to add just a couple more lines to gather it all.
+Looking forward to it.
+I'll probably make it another reduce function since I don't want to overcomplicate the single one that extracts the code.
+I'll tackle that tomorrow.

 ## #338, #339, #340, #341

 Forgot to log this this morning.
 I spent most of the morning working on getting